chenj-freedom/bilibili_downloader/README.en.md

 python -m pip install -U yt-dlp
 ```

 The script uses `yt-dlp` to download media.
-Audio mode uses FFmpeg as a post-processor to convert audio to mp3.
-Video mode prefers the best video stream and best audio stream, then uses FFmpeg to merge them to mp4.
+Audio mode uses FFmpeg to produce mp3 files.
+Video mode prefers the best video stream and best audio stream, then uses FFmpeg to produce mp4 files.
 Make sure FFmpeg is installed and that `ffmpeg` can be run directly from your command line.

 ## Usage